As summer camps wind to a close and kids make their final splashes at the pool, parents have one thing on their minds: back-to-school shopping.

 3. Clothing and Accessories

 By the time summer is over, the kids have either outgrown all their school clothes or worn them ragged from vacation and camp.
-Update their wardrobe with new clothes and accessories using military discounts at stores like Banana Republic, New York and Company and Old Navy.
+Update their wardrobe with new clothes and accessories using military discounts at stores like Kohl's, Old Navy, L.L.Bean, Wrangler and Columbia.
 If you're mall shopping, be sure to ask for a military discount in every store you stop in.
 Some malls, like the MacArthur Center in Norfolk, Virginia, offer military discounts in many of their stores.
-And outlets like Tanger Outlets offer discounts and free coupon books.

 5. Classroom Supplies

 Most schools now expect parents to help stock classroom supplies like pencils, crayons, notebooks, folders, scissors, glue, and binders, as well as necessities like tissues and hand sanitizer.
-Find these supplies and use military discounts as Michaels, Jo-Ann Fabric and AC Moore.
+Find these supplies and use military discounts as Michaels and Jo-Ann Fabric.

 Does your child need a little extra help with homework and studying?
 Tutor.com, where expert tutors are online 24/7, offers free tutoring for military families.

 Do you have older kids getting ready for college testing? eKnowledge donates their SAT and ACT College Test Preparation Programs to service members and their families.
-You pay only a minimal price per standard program to cover the cost of materials, processing, distribution and customer service.
+You pay only a small fee of either $19.99 (standard) and $39.99 (premium).

-If you’re looking to buy a computer or other necessary electronics, check out the military discounts offered by Dell.
+If you’re looking to buy a computer or other devices, check out the military discounts offered by Apple.

-AT&T Wireless, Sprint, US Cellular and Verizon all offer military discounts, so if you’re in the market for new cell phone plans to keep in touch with your active student, you have a great variety to choose from.
+Most cellphone providers, like Verizon and T-Mobile, offer military discounts, so if you’re in the market for new cellphone plans to keep in touch with your active student, contact your provider to ask what they offer for military families.
 (Some offer military discounts on devices and accessories as well.)

 10. Exchange Price Match Policy